Real Money Roulette

 Roulette History

 Roulette dates back to at least the 18th century.
 Blaise Pascal is said to have invented a more primitive version of the roulette wheel in the 17th century in his attempt to create a perpetual motion machine.
 While he did not manage to break any of the laws of physics, he did contribute to the creation of one of the most popular casino games of all time.
-What we currently know as roulette has been played in casinos since at least the 1790’s in France.
-Since then the game rose in popularity, being featured in numerous casinos throughout Europe, eventually making its way to the United States.
-The single zero wheel became the dominant version in Europe, while the double zero one gained prominence in the Americas.
-Currently, roulette is featured in casinos across the world, from Las Vegas to Atlantic City, to many casinos in Europe and all the way to Macau.
+What we currently know as roulette has been played in casinos since at least the 1790s in France.
+Since then the game has risen in popularity, being featured in numerous casinos throughout Europe and eventually making its way to the United States.
+The single-zero wheel became the dominant version in Europe, while the double-zero one gained prominence in the Americas.
+Currently, roulette is featured in casinos across the world, from Las Vegas to Atlantic City, in many casinos in Europe, and all the way to Macau.

 Roulette FAQ

-If you are a new to the world of roulette there are probably questions that you would like answered.
-So here are several of the most asked question regarding roulette.
+If you are new to the world of roulette there are probably questions that you would like answered.
+So here are several of the most-asked questions regarding roulette.

 How are each individual player’s chips distinguished from those of other players?